rafael-alexandre/evolucional-pre-employment-testing-app/README.md

 Development test of an application for the management of students and teachers, requested by the company evolucional.com.br as part of the selection process for the vacancy of Software Engineer & Tech Leader.

-This application was developed with ReactJS and Node.JS (JSON Server) for Rest API.
+This project was developed with ReactJS and NodeJS (JSON Server) for Rest API.

 # Server-side application